There's no denying that what the experimental playwright brings to the table is unique, necessary, and refreshingly off-the-wall.

 Press Conference, Hunan.
 China

 I find myself increasingly applauding artists whose work creates a vibrant experience that isn’t easy to categorize, those responsible for creating art that happens in between specific media or practices.
 I also gravitate toward an artist capable of creating a self-contained world, a feat not to be undervalued.
-That being said, I have a great admiration for the work of Thomas Riccio, a cross-disciplinary artist who has recently become better known for his work in performance and theater, although he is equally at home in the gallery.
+I have a great admiration for the work of Thomas Riccio.

 —GlassTire / Texas